jwknz/docs.jwk.nz/docs/dotnet_core/MYSQL_WEBAPI/01-dotnet-2.2.x/01-project-setup.md

 # Project Setup

-In this project, we are going to look at how to build a webapi that connects to a MSSQL database.
+In this project, we are going to look at how to build a webapi that connects to a MYSQL database.

 The idea (and use case) for this api is to be able to connect any (1 or more) application(s) to a database on a remote or local server without having to store any sensitive information within the application itself.